 Both Aaron and Jessica cite their 51st and final park visit as the most memorable.
 They put a canoe in at the Hudeman Slough boat launch near San Pablo Bay and paddled through the wetlands.

 "We borrowed my parents' canoe,” Jessica said.
-“It was beautiful on the water, and, because it was the last one, there was something ceremonial about it."
+“It was beautiful on the water, and because it was the last park, there was something ceremonial about it."

 "The Regional Parks are such a fabulous resource," Aaron said.
 "I'm so happy we live here and have all these outdoor places, the trails created for us to use.
 I'm so grateful for the park system and our county.”

 Canoeing at Hudeman Slough may have been the last of their all-parks adventure, but it’s certainly not the last of Jessica and Aaron.

 The Santa Rosa couple got engaged on a backpacking trip to Channel Islands National Park and were married in August 2018.
 They organized two parks activities for their wedding guests: a hike at Riverfront Regional Park and a brunch at Spring Lake Regional Park.

 Advice to Get Started

 Thinking about visiting all the Regional Parks ?
 Here are a few tips from Jessica and Aaron:

 - “Just getting out there is the important thing.
 There are so many parks for whatever you want to do.
 Just explore your parks.”